chillum/go4rake/README.md

 ### To install and use go4rake you need:

 * Go cross-compilation toolchain for all the platforms, you need.
-  (Mac and [Homebrew](http://brew.sh/) users can run `brew install go --cross-compile-common` or `brew install go --cross-compile-all` for this, on other Unix and Windows you should [build Go from source](http://dave.cheney.net/2013/07/09/an-introduction-to-cross-compilation-with-go-1-1).)
+  (Mac and [Homebrew](http://brew.sh/) users can run `brew install go --with-cc-common` or `brew install go --with-cc-all` for this, on other Unix and Windows you should [build Go from source](http://dave.cheney.net/2013/07/09/an-introduction-to-cross-compilation-with-go-1-1).)
 * Install [Ruby](https://www.ruby-lang.org). `gem` utility comes with it.
 * Install go4rake: `gem install go4rake`.